fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 hardened keys, so the first normal key (0x00) is 0 and the first hardened key (0x80000000) is 0´.

-(Bitcoin developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.)
+(Fabcoin developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.)

 This compact description is further combined with slashes prefixed by